canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 | DMARC | FAIL | No policy published, nothing to enforce |

 ---
 Observations: Two things jumped out immediately.
-The Reply-To (@usual-assist[.]com) address differs from the From Microsoft account team <no-reply@microsoft[.]com) address, a common indicator that proves the attacker wants replies to go somewhere they control.
+The Reply-To (@usual-assist[.]com) address differs from the From Microsoft account team <MAILER-DAEMON@unicode[.]org) address, a common indicator that proves the attacker wants replies to go somewhere they control.
 The other flag is PHPMailer 6.6.4 in the X-Mailer field indicates bulk sending infrastructure, not a corporate mail server.

 ### Step 2: URL and domain analysis